TOP

 CONSULTANT NOTE

-• If there is any ceremonial activity like traditional dance, Bull jumping ceremony you will be informed by your guide.
+If there is any ceremonial activity like a traditional dance or bull jumping ceremony you will be informed by your guide.

 Day 05: Visit Karo Tribes